Geology 105 - Paleontology

 5. Give five reasons why biostratigraphic correlations may not represent true time correlations.

-1. Explain the possible causes of the Permo-Triassic extinction in terms of physical environment, biological environment, and speciation rates.
-Include a discussion of the evidence against the impact hypothesis for the Permo-Triassic.
+1. Explain the possible causes of the Permo-Triassic extinction in terms of physical environment, biological environment, and catastrophe.

 2. Explain the potential physical and biological effects of an asteroid or comet impact on the earth, and discuss how well the data from the Cretaceous-Tertiary boundary fit this model.

-3. The diagram below shows the ranges of fossils collected in the Podunk Sandstone and Durnit Shale in the Middle-of-Nowhere Range.
+4. The diagram below (also available here) shows the ranges of fossils collected in the Podunk Sandstone and Durnit Shale in the Middle-of-Nowhere Range.
 Fossil C was abundant everywhere it was found; the other fossils were much rarer.

 a.
 Devise a zonation for the Middle-of-Nowhere Range based upon these fossils (you can draw it right on the diagram).
 Name each zone after one of the fossil species found there.